Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Community Violence

-Metro-Area Violent Crime
+Number of Families in homelessness graph Metro-Area Violent Crime

 Substance Use

 Families with problematic alcohol or drug use often experience trauma, strain, and fear.
 COVID-19 has had mixed impacts on drug and alcohol use.
-Research shows that problem drinking increased in the first several months of the pandemic, while drug used changed with an increase in use of cannabis and anxiety medication offset by a decline in use of drugs often consumed in social settings like cocaine and MDMA.
+Research shows that problem drinking increased in the first several months of the pandemic, while drug usage changed with an increase in use of cannabis and anxiety medication offset by a decline in use of drugs often consumed in social settings like cocaine and MDMA.
 Preliminary California data show that opioid-related hospitalizations increased at an even faster rate after the start of the pandemic (see below).

 Opiod Deaths graph